ZhannurK/ADS-assignment-4/README.md

 ## Usage
 Here’s a quick example of how to create a graph, add vertices and edges, and perform a search:

-java
-Copy code
-// Create a new weighted graph
 WeightedGraph<String> graph = new WeightedGraph<>();

-// Adding vertices
 Vertex<String> a = new Vertex<>("A");
 Vertex<String> b = new Vertex<>("B");
 Vertex<String> c = new Vertex<>("C");